 “That I was… that I was.
 You know…” he straightened and put a hand on each of his great-grandchildren’s shoulder, “I’ve learned in life you can do a lot… if you can see your way and believe in yourself.”
 He drew them to him wrapping them with a memory of once strong arms.
 “And I want you to know, I believe in you, too.”

-They hugged back, and it filled his heart.
+They hugged him back and it filled his heart.